Tesla Science Center at Wardenclyffe: Commercial & industrial use (1922–1987)

-Preservation initiative (1994-2012)
+Preservation initiative (1994–2012)

 In 1994, acting on the advice of the President's Advisory Council on Historic Preservation, a formal nomination process was initiated by the Tesla Wardenclyffe Project seeking placement of the Wardenclyffe laboratory-office building and the Tesla Tower Foundation on both the New York State and National Registers of Historic Places.
-This would result in the creation of a monument to Tesla out of the Wardenclyffe site itself.
+This would result in the creation of a monument to Tesla at the Wardenclyffe site itself.

 As of August 2012, the site was owned by Agfa.